Elao/github-agile-dashboard/README.md

 | __help__ | Show list of commands | |
 | __exit__ | Quit the dashboard | |

-You can run several commands with `&&`:

-    gad "sprint && review"

 ### Options

 You can manually specify any of the options on the fly: